SCScbc-Projects2022/WeathCon-project-one/README.md

 See project proposal documentation for specific task directory.

 ## Authors and Acknowledgment
-Made with ❤️ and 😱 and 🤬 and 😭 by Team WeathCon.
+Made with ❤️ and 😱 and 🤬 and 😭 by Team WeathCon (Team Cursed).

 ### Author-Specific Acknowledgements
 #### Veronica